TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

     TESTING = True
 ```

-As you can see, here I use the variable `APPLICATION_DB` and not `POSTGRES_DB`, so I need to specify that as well in the config file
+As you can see, here I use the variable `APPLICATION_DB` and not `POSTGRES_DB`, so I need to specify that as well in the config file.
+The reason, as I mentioned before, is that we prefer to separate the default database, used by Postgres to manage all other databases, from the one used specifically by our application.

 ``` { .json filename="config/development.json" }
 [